onndes/social-network-react/README.md

 # social-network-react

-Pet project -  is under construction.
+This is the first study project